 What happens if you mess up?

-"I haven't had anyone recover [from a mistake], but I also haven't had anyone try," Akoma said.
+"I haven't had anyone recover [from a mistake], but I also haven't had anyone try," said Akoma.
 "For example, if someone noticed an error on their thank-you letter and owned up to it quickly, I think I would still consider them.
-It shows accountability and willingness to admit and correct a mistake."
+It shows accountability and a willingness to admit and correct a mistake."

 But no matter what happens following a mistake, don't burn bridges.

-"If you don't get the particular position, you always send a gracious follow-up to the hiring managers and/or the HR person expressing interest in future opportunities," Akoma added.
+"If you don't get the particular position, you always send a gracious follow-up to the hiring managers and/or the HR person expressing interest in future opportunities," added Akoma.
 "It will make a good impression and could get you considered for other opportunities."

-Additional reporting by Shannon Gausepohl and Brittney Morgan.
+Additional reporting by Sammi Caramela and Brittney Morgan.
 Some source interviews were conducted for a previous version of this article.